RodZill4/material-maker/addons/material_maker/doc/node_transform.rst

 Transform node
 ~~~~~~~~~~~~~~

-The transform node applies a scale operation, a rotation and a translation to the input image.
+The **Transform** node applies a scale operation, a rotation and a translation to the input image.

 .. image:: images/node_transform.png

 Inputs
 ++++++

-The transform node accepts a color image as input.
+The **Transform** node accepts a color image as input.

 It also accepts a greyscale input image for each transform parameter.
 In that case,
 instead of applying a uniform transform to the input image, the transform parameter